microsoft/DirectML/README.md

 ## Getting Started with DirectML

-DirectML is distributed as a system component of Windows 10, and is available as part of the Windows 10 OS in all versions 1903 (Build 10.0.18362; 19H1, "May 2019 Update") and newer.
+DirectML is distributed as a system component of Windows 10, and is available as part of the Windows 10 operating system (OS) in Windows 10, version 1903 (10.0; Build 18362), and newer.

+Starting with DirectML [version 1.4.0](https://docs.microsoft.com/windows/win32/direct3d12/dml-version-history), DirectML is also available as a standalone redistributable package (see [Microsoft.AI.DirectML](https://www.nuget.org/packages/Microsoft.AI.DirectML/)), which is useful for applications that wish to use a fixed version of DirectML, or when running on older versions of Windows 10.

 ### Hardware requirements